Free Shipping Sale!

 1. You’re going to get bored eating the same foods every day.

-Here’s how.
-Pick one protein, one grain, one veggie, one salad, and one dressing or sauce that compliment one another and prep just those things.
-Then, use those prepped ingredients to layer into any number of different meals.
-This method beats boredom, repetition, too many ingredients, is more friendly on the budget, and saves hours you would otherwise spend in the kitchen.
+Here’s how it works.
+Pick one protein, one grain, one veggie, one salad, and one dressing or sauce that complement one another and prep just those things.
+From there, you can use those prepped ingredients to layer into any number of different meals.

-Change up your ingredients weekly to keep the ideas seasonal and fresh.
+You can use this method while changing up your ingredients weekly to keep the ideas seasonal and fresh.

-Learn more about doing this inside our Batch Cooking Basics Guide here
+Learn more about doing this inside our Batch Cooking Basics Guide here.

 3. Create a Solid Plan